Biosystems-Analytics-Lab/shellcast/docs/DATABASE.md

 This document is intended to help a developer understand the ShellCast database structure and make changes to the database.

-_The following instructions assume that you are using [Sequel Pro](https://sequelpro.com/) as your database client.
-Unfortunately, Sequel Pro is only available on Mac, however, you should be able to use any database client to access the database by following the instructions under [Connecting to Cloud SQL](#2-connecting-to-google-cloud-sql).
-A powerful alternative to Sequel Pro is [DBeaver](https://dbeaver.io/) which is free, open source, and multiplatform._

 ## Table of Contents

 1. [Database Design](#1-database-design)
 2. [Connecting to Google Cloud SQL](#2-connecting-to-google-cloud-sql)
 3. [Downloading Database Tables](#3-downloading-database-tables)
 4. [Editing User Information and Leases](#4-editing-user-information-and-leases)
 5. [Contact Information](#5-contact-information)

 ## 1. Database Design

-ShellCast uses a MySQL 5.7 instance hosted on Google Cloud SQL.
+ShellCast uses a MySQL 5.7 instance hosted on Google Cloud SQL.</br>
-⚒️_TODO: Upgrade to MySQL 8.0_
+⚒️ _TODO: Upgrade to MySQL 8.0_

-There are 7 tables for North Carolina and Florida.
-There is no 'cmu' table for South Carolina.
+Database table descriptions as below.
 Each state has a slightly different set of table columns.
 The database table schema can be found in the `analysis/shellcast-analysis/db_scripts` directory in the sql files.

 - users
   - Stores information about users.
   - User accounts and authentication are mainly handled by Firebase.
 In our database, we simply create a user record when a new user registers through Firebase and store the Firebase UID in the record along with other information.